dankelley/oce/cran-comments.md

-# Submission of 1.5-0
+# Submission of 1.6-0

-This submission (a) aligns oce with the version of the Rcpp package that Dirk Eddelbuettel plans to submit to CRAN next week and (b) incorporates 8 months of oce improvements and bug fixes.
+This submission solves a problem in which a figure referred to an image size with `width=400px` instead of `width="400"`.
+Thanks to Kurt Hornik, for checking on this across the CRAN package list (and letting maintainers know on 2022-02-17).

 # Tests